 SECTION 39.
 Notice of Hearings.

-If the Ethics Board determines that a hearing regarding allegations contained in the complaint is necessary, the Ethics Board shall issue an order setting the matter for a hearing within 30 days of the date the order is issued, unless the Respondent petitions for, and the Ethics Board consents to, a later date.
-The order setting the matter for hearing, along with a copy of any pertinent regulations of the Ethics Board relating to the hearing, shall be sent to the Respondent within 24 hours of the time the order setting a hearing is issued.
+If the Ethics Board determines that a hearing regarding allegations contained in the complaint is necessary, the Ethics Board shall issue an order setting the matter for a hearing within 30 days of the date the order is issued, unless the respondent petitions for, and the Ethics Board consents to, a later date.
+The order setting the matter for hearing, along with a copy of any pertinent regulations of the Ethics Board relating to the hearing, shall be sent to the respondent within 24 hours of the time the order setting a hearing is issued.

 SECTION 40.
 Hearing Procedure.